edgexfoundry/device-sdk-go/README.md

 ### .GetSecrets()

 `.GetSecrets(path string, keys ...string)` is used to retrieve secrets from the secret store. `path` specifies the type or location of the secrets to retrieve.
-If specified it is appended to the base path from the secret store configuration. `keys` specifies the secrets which to retrieve.
+If specified it is appended to the base path from the exclusive secret store configuration. `keys` specifies the secrets which to retrieve.
 If no keys are provided then all the keys associated with the specified path will be returned.

 ## Built-In Transforms/Functions